cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 - `http_proxy`
 - `HTTP_PROXY`

-The first non-empty environment variable in this list will be used when wrangler makes outgoing requests.
+The first non-empty environment variable in this list will be used when Wrangler makes outgoing requests.

 For example, on macOS this can be done by adding `HTTP_PROXY=http://<YOUR_PROXY_HOST>:<YOUR_PROXY_PORT>` before your wrangler commands, as shown below: